Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 - [CAD files](https://grabcad.com/library/snakeraven-1)

 And view the original QUT RAVEN II training resources from 2018:
-Note that this material can be out dated:
 - [How to use the RAVEN II training videos](https://www.youtube.com/playlist?list=PLxMsr-mRZng81BdDTaUX0sueXWeVOX0qd)
 - The files in [raven_qut_training_docs_2018](https://github.com/Andrew-Raz-ACRV/SnakeRaven-Project/tree/main/raven_qut_training_docs_2018)
+Note that this material can be out dated but has timeless resources such as the kinematics report, RAVEN history and CAD files

-Code repositories to explore:
+GitHub Code repositories to explore:
 1. **uw-biorobotics/raven2** : [RAVEN II code repository](https://github.com/uw-biorobotics/raven2)
 2. **AutoCircle_generator** : an example application of using ROS with the RAVEN II [AutoCircle_generator code](https://github.com/melodysu83/AutoCircle_generater)
 3. My original works before this synthesis of the two packages: [**snake_raven_controller**](https://github.com/Andrew-Raz-ACRV/snake_raven_controller) and [**vision_system_snakeraven**](https://github.com/Andrew-Raz-ACRV/vision_servo_control_snakeraven)
 4. MATLAB simulations: [snakeraven controller simulation](https://github.com/Andrew-Raz-ACRV/SnakeRavenSimulation) and [IBVS assisted teleoperation simulation](https://github.com/Andrew-Raz-ACRV/SnakeRaven_IBVS_simulation)

 ## Contact
-This code is written by Andrew Razjigaev.
-If there are queries you can contact him via email: andrew_razjigaev@outlook.com
+This code is written by Andrew Razjigaev and describes the SnakeRaven system at QUT as it was in March 2023.
+If there are any queries about this project you can contact him via email: andrew_razjigaev@outlook.com